 Be honest—can you afford it?

 Before actually buying a Rolex, the most important thing is to be honest with yourself if you can afford it.
 Will the watch be an asset or a liability?
-Do some research: There are various versions of Rolexes out there, with an official, brand new Rolex being the most expensive.
-Also, consider buying pre-owned, but make sure it’s a real Rolex or other high-end manufacturer.
+Do some research: There are various versions of Rolexes out there, with an official, brand-new Rolex being the most expensive.
+Also, consider buying pre-owned, but make sure it’s an authentic Rolex or other high-end manufacturer.
 Assess your financial situation carefully and honestly, and choose your watch accordingly.

 Make sure it’s real.